Cottesloe Beach: History

 The beach has been one of the most popular beaches in Western Australia since the 1880s when the suburb of Cottesloe was established.
 In 1898 the first refreshment stalls and bathing pavilions appeared on the beach.
 Six years later a jetty was constructed, but destroyed in the storms of the same year.
 A more steady construction 100 m in length was constructed four years later and became known as the Cottesloe Pier.
 The beach has been patrolled and kept by Cottesloe Surf Life Saving Club since the club's official opening in 1909 as part of Surf Life Saving Australia.
 This was the first lifesaving club in Western Australia.

 The Indiana Tea House was a building constructed in 1910 and replaced by the Centenary Pavilion in 1929.
 When the building became unstable it was demolished and replaced with a small beach pavilion in 1983.
 The structure was too small and in the mid-1990s the Town of Cottesloe sought expressions of interest for the design of multi-purpose building.
 The town selected a neotraditional design by architect Lawrence Scanlan that drew influences from the earlier Centenary Pavilion.
 The building was built over the foundations of the 1983 pavilion and was completed in 1996.
 Since 2016 Lawrence has been seeking approval for a new Cottesloe Pier structure that will include an underwater observatory, swimming enclosure and pavilions.
 In 2020, Andrew Forrest purchased the lease for the teahouse and proposed the demolition and redevelopment of the building in a contemporary architectural style.

+In May 2026, a redevelopment of the foreshore at Cottesloe Beach was announced.
+However, this redevelopment plans to remove a car park for about 141 cars that the local mayor says needs further funding from the state government to be replaced in a future phase of the redevelopment that the state government has not agreed to and says is not forthcoming.